Record of Ragnarok Watch Order (With Season 1 Recap)

 9. Episode 9: “Tyrant of the Ocean”

-With a sword imbued with the spirit of the valkyrie Hrist, Poseidon starts the third bout against Kojirō Sasaki.
-However, neither player moves because Kojirō is aware that if he assaults Poseidon recklessly, he would be murdered.
+With a sword imbued with the spirit of the Valkyrie Hrist, Poseidon starts the third bout against Kojirō Sasaki.
+However, neither player moves because Kojirō is aware that if he assaults Poseidon recklessly, he will be murdered.
 Kojirō decides against taking the first action against Poseidon and sits down on the ground when Brünnhilde narrates the tale of how Poseidon killed his older brother Adamas as a coward.

 10. Episode 10: “Greatest Loser”